-Hanna Bertucci is currently a sophomore at Northwestern studying biology on the pre-medical track.
-This is her first year working in the Hartmann lab, and she looks forward to investigating the mechanisms of antibiotic resistance in the Hartmann lab since her sophomore year.
+Hanna Bertucci is currently a senior at Northwestern studying biology on the pre-medical track.
+She has been investigating the mechanisms of antibiotic resistance in the Hartmann lab since her sophomore year.

 Nancy Hellgeth is a Northeastern Illinois University student majoring in Biology.
 She is interested in the role of environmental and human microbiota in the etiology of chronic disease, and the impact that common chemicals have in shaping these microbial communities.
 She is also interested in the overlap between the gut microbiome and host immune system.

-Tyler Shimada is currently a first year student at Northwestern studying chemical engineering on the pre-med track.
+Tyler Shimada is currently a junior at Northwestern studying chemical engineering on the pre-med track.
 He is from Chicago and his hobbies include swimming, fishing, Rubik’s Cubes, and origami.

 Sherlyn Weng is a junior at Northwestern studying environmental engineering and integrated science program.
 This is her first time doing microbiology research and she’s excited to explore the environmental profile of antibiotic resistance in a hospital setting.
 Outside of the lab, Sherlyn is involved in City Health Tech, which is a student startup with a mission to improve campus infection control.